bonham/vitest-debug-issue-js/README.md

 # Issue: Debugger in vs-code does not stop at breakpoint but elsewhere

-I have created a vanilla project with vue3 + vitest + @testing-library/vue + node 18.18.2.
+I have created a vanilla project with vue3 + vitest + @testing-library/vue + node 18.18.2 or 20.11.1.
 However, setting and debugging breakpoints in vs-code does not work.
 I am using vue single file components ( aka .vue files )

 The project was created with `npm create vue@latest` with standard options.